openforcefield/qca-dataset-submission/submissions/2021-10-01-OpenFF-resppol-mp2-single-point/README.md

 The initial data set is limited to only molecules composed of C, O, H, and N to enable an element-based and relatively fast test.

+The v1.1 version of this dataset fixes incorrect values for the `PERTURB_DIPOLE` keyword; these are meant to be a list of floats, not a string.

 ### General Information